stpaultim/email_site_reminders/README.md

 # Email Site Reminders

+NOTE: This module was made entirely via AI on March 27, 2025.

 **Email Site Reminders** is a Backdrop CMS module that sends periodic email reports to site administrators.
 These reports can include:

 - A list of unpublished content